Do Unions Shape Political Ideologies at Work?: Data

 \subsection{Union Elections}

 We start with a comprehensive dataset on the universe of U.S. union representation elections between 1961 and 2018.
-Specifically, we combine data collected by \cite{Farber2016} with public data from NLRB election reports.\footnote{We obtain the dataset originally assembled by \cite{Farber2016} from the replication package of \cite{Knepper2020}.
-The data contain information on elections held between 1961 and 2009.
-For elections between 2010 and 2018, we retrieve data from NLRB election reports available on https://www.nlrb.gov/reports/agency-performance/election-reports.} Each data point represents a union election at a single establishment and contains vote counts for and against unionization, the dates of the petition filing and of the actual election, as well as the name of the union organization.
+Specifically, we combine data collected by \cite{Farber2016} with public data from NLRB election reports.\footnote{We obtain the dataset originally compiled by \cite{Farber2016} from the replication package of \cite{Knepper2020}, covering elections from 1961 to 2009, and add data from NLRB election reports for the years 2010 to 2018.
+See Appendix \ref{sec:app_dataunion} for details on the union election data, including the sample restrictions we impose.} Each data point represents a union election at a single establishment and contains vote counts for and against unionization, the dates of the petition filing and of the actual election, as well as the name of the union organization.
 Moreover, it includes the establishment's name and address, which we exploit to match campaign contributions.